-Rancho Margot Costa Rica- Family Travel Review
+Why We Love Rancho Margot Costa Rica for Family Travel

-About Rancho Margot Costa Rica
+About Rancho Margot, Costa Rica

-Rancho Margot Costa Rica is an all-inclusive (except some tours and alcohol) completely off the grid and fully self sustainable farm located near the Arenal Volcano just outside the town of El Castillo.
-The farm is situated on prime forest near Volcano Arenal National Park, The Children’s Eternal Rainforest and is the last privately owned land on the edge of Monteverde National Park.
-Here’s a quick overview from Sanjay Gupta of CNN.
+Rancho Margot is a fully sustainable farm located near La Fortuna, Costa Rica, founded by Juan Sostheim, who is passionate about sustainability.
+The farm is situated in the primary forest near Volcano Arenal National Park, the Children’s Eternal Rainforest, and is the last privately owned land on the edge of Monteverde National Park.

 Accommodations At Rancho Margot